 - Waivers: All accompanying adults who are not regular university employees will sign a waiver similar to those signed by students.

-- Accompanying Children: The leaders of study abroad programs must be available at all times to respond to student needs or emergencies.
+- Accompanying Children: The leaders of study abroad programs must be always available to respond to student needs or emergencies.
 For this reason, it is not recommended they, or others, take accompanying children.
-With approval of program sponsors (SIAA and others), and program leadership, children may accompany programs.
+With approval of program sponsors (IAGE and others), and program leadership, children may accompany programs.
 They must be accompanied by an adult who will be fully responsible for the child(ren) and who will pay for all expenses incurred on their behalf.
 Children 16 or under will normally be accompanied by an adult having no formal or informal role in the program (i.e. a full-time caretaker).